Forty Thousand Kilometers Under Quantum Protection

 \section{NOTE 3.
 Signal amplification}

-~~\\ In this note, we address optical amplification using the formalism of quantum channels.
+In this note, we address optical amplification using the formalism of quantum channels.
 We develop a mathematical representation of a sequence of optical amplifiers, which we later use for modeling a general beam splitter attack on the transmission.
 Using this representation, we calculate the amplification-induced noise.

-\subsection{3.1\quad Amplification in doped fibers and losses}
+\subsection{3.1 $\quad$ Amplification in doped fibers and losses}

-~~\\ In Er/Yt doped fiber, the photonic mode propagates through the inverted atomic medium.
+In Er/Yt doped fiber, the photonic mode propagates through the inverted atomic medium.
 To keep the medium inverted, a seed laser of a different frequency co-propagates with the signal photonic mode in the fiber and is then filtered out at the output by means of wavelength-division multiplexing (WDM).
-The interaction between the inverted atom at the position $z$ and propagating light field mode $\hat{a}$ is given by the Hamiltonian in the rotating wave approximation
+The interaction between the inverted atoms and propagating light field mode $\hat{a}$ is given by the Hamiltonian in the rotating wave approximation

-where we enumerate the atoms by index $n$, with $N$ being the overall number of atoms in the medium at the position $z$ ($N\gg 1$), $\kappa$ is the interaction constant.
-Here, each medium's atom is assumed to be a two-level system with its basis states $\ket{g}$ and $\ket{e}$ denoting the ground and excited states, respectively; $\hat{\sigma}^{(n)}_\pm$ is the $n$-th atom raising/lowering operator, while $\hat{S}_{\pm}$ is the collective raising/lowering operator, that shifts the number of excited atoms in the medium by one.
+where we enumerate the atoms by index $n$, with $N$ being the overall number of atoms in the medium ($N\gg 1$), $\kappa$ is the interaction constant.
+Here, each medium's atom is assumed to be a two-level system with its basis states $\ket{0}$ and $\ket{1}$ denoting the ground and excited states, respectively; $\hat{\sigma}^{(n)}_\pm$ is the $n$-th atom raising/lowering operator, while $\hat{S}_{\pm}$ is the collective raising/lowering operator, that shifts the number of excited atoms in the medium by one.
 To simplify further calculations, we utilize the Holstein-Primakoff \cite{holstein} transformation which provides mapping between the collective ($\hat{S}_{+},\hat{S}_{-}$) and boson ($\hat{b},\hat{b}^\dag$) operators